transloadit/uppy/website/src/docs/core.md

 >
 > Sometimes you might need to mark some files as “already uploaded”, so that the user sees them, but they won’t actually be uploaded by Uppy.
 This can be achieved by [looping through files and setting `uploadComplete: true, uploadStarted: true` on them](https://github.com/transloadit/uppy/issues/1112#issuecomment-432339569)

+### `uppy.addFiles(fileObjectArray)`

+Add many new files to Uppy’s internal state at once.
+Like `uppy.addFile`, but mostly intended for UI plugins, to speed up the UIs.
+See `uppy.addFile` for the example of the file object shape.

 ### `uppy.removeFile(fileID)`

 Remove a file from Uppy.